animal-tree/Writing-stuff-2/Formal theory/Velocity-addition-formula.md

 **Proof.
 (V2)** (In-progress)

-Change velocity-addition formula to subtraction version, derive corollary from assumption 3, get rid of assumptions 2 and 4, add definition of deltas.
+Change velocity-addition formula to subtraction version, derive corollary from assumption 3, get rid of assumptions 2 and 4, add definition of deltas, update below and above uses of addition-based velocity-addition formula.

 $$
 \begin{align}